 And a bear.

 There was a parade of sorts which we blithely wandered into the back of before it had even gotten started.
-I think we were looking for water or ice-cream or pie something when – puff – we were behind the scenes of a parade.
+I think we were looking for water or ice-cream or pie or something when – puff – we were behind the scenes of a parade.

 There were three or four marching bands but this one might have been the best dressed.

 And that’s a 1942 Ford painted Air Force blue.
 That is not a Jeep.
-The owner told me that, weather permitting, she and her husband drive in the parade every day at 5:00.
+The owner told me that, weather permitting, she and her husband drive the not-a-Jeep in the parade every day at 5:00.
 The parade always starts at 5:00.

-And when these guys briskly walked by my reflex was to snap their photo because, holy cow, did they ever look like goons – ya know?
+And when these guys walked briskly by my reflex was to snap their photo because, holy cow, did they ever look like goons – ya know?

 That’s makes about as much sense as clapping for a school bus.

 There were these guys in pith helmets too.
 I didn’t understand their presence either but I do love a pith helmet.